mikemena/pow/backend/NOTES.md

 Access the PostgreSQL Prompt: You can access the PostgreSQL command-line interface using psql.
 To connect to the default postgres database, run:

     psql postgres

+# 4 - Exercise Images Storage

+The exercise catalog images are stored in an R2 Cloudflare Bucket